cslotboom/planesections/README.md

 Expect sytax changes before final release, use with caution.

 Currently a work in progress.
 To be compeleted before intial release:
-- [] pip package
+- [x] pip package
+  -  complete, can install with "pip install planesections"
+- [ ] Document code
+  - [ ] Finish all class docstrings.
+  - [ ] Add Sphinx docs.
-- [] read the docs website
+  - [ ] Add read the docs website.
-- [] Examples
+- [ ] Examples
-  - [] Finish landing page with code examples and figures.
+  - [ ] Finish landing page with code examples and figures.
-  - [] Compare simple cases with analytic equations.
+  - [ ] Compare simple cases with analytic equations.
-  - [] Compare complex cases with sap/rfem/etc.
+  - [ ] Compare complex cases with sap/rfem/etc.

 Future work:
  - Timoshenko beams